haosu/codifying-beliefs/README.md

 will establish a new one, reference, and explain the reasoning.

 Commit message should contain information about the circumstances of a belief change if possible.
 Justifications should contain the rationale.
+Through the commit messages is where I believe how the explanation of my reasoning and not just pure rationale can be recorded.

 Early commits will probably be messy as I establish convention and formatting for expressing beliefs and justification.